Huegoxaga/notes/java/javafx.md

 - It is a API for Java program with GUI interface
 - [Click here](https://docs.oracle.com/javase/8/javafx/api/toc.htm) for official docs for JavaFX in Java ES 8.
+  - It has been excluded from the offical package after SE 8, and needs to be installed from third party packages
+- It follows the Observer Design Pattern by using the main thread as the Event Dispatch Thread (EDT)
+  - EDT should be live all the time and has no blocking code
+  - EDT is listening the user events, and it handles UI updates
+  - EDT has two rules:
+    - All GUI activity is on the EDT
+    - No other time consuming activities can occur on the EDT
 - sample starting code

 ```java